att-innovate/firework/README.md

 ![alt text](resources/images/list_people.png)

 Great!
-We see the `Person` message we just created in step 7.
-Actually, this isn't too exciting; we can do better.
-Let's use the <a href="https://www.freebsd.org/cgi/man.cgi?query=hexdump&sektion=1">hexdump</a> utility to inspect the contents of `my_addressbook`, which contains the serialized `AddressBook` message:
+We see the `Person` message we just created in the last step.
+Actually, this isn't that exciting.
+We can do better.
+Let's use the <a href="https://www.freebsd.org/cgi/man.cgi?query=hexdump&sektion=1">hexdump</a> utility to inspect the contents of `my_addressbook`, which contains the serialized `AddressBook` message (i.e., binary data):

 ```
 hexdump -C my_addressbook